 These are the characteristics I choose to remember as I pay tribute to Kobe.

 One thing that these types of tragedies bring light to is just how fleeting life is.

-And as we pay tribute and mourn all of the lives that were lost yesterday, we all need to face the fact that we are all mortal.
+And as we pay tribute and mourn all of the lost lives yesterday, we all need to face the fact that we are all mortal.
 Life is not promised.
 And as we come to this realization, we can all take a page out of Kobe's resume as a role model of how to live our lives.

 Embrace the Mamba Mentality.
 Kobe Bryant was More than a Man.
 Kobe Bryant was legendary.

-To pay tribute to Kobe Bryant, maybe we all could just try to model ourselves like him and in doing so his death will not be in vain.
-I truly believe everything happens for a reason and this tragedy can now have more meaning.
-Just embrace Kobe Bryant and what he stood for and maybe we will all find peace.
-Kobe Bryant your legacy will live forever and we will always remember you and your family.
+To pay tribute to Kobe Bryant, maybe we all could try to model ourselves like him, and in doing so, his death will not be in vain.
+I truly believe everything happens for a reason, and this tragedy can now have more meaning.
+Just embrace Kobe Bryant and what he stood for, and maybe we will all find peace.
+Kobe Bryant, your legacy will live forever, and we will always remember you and your family.
 Thanks for all of the memories and the lives you touched!
-Rest Easy Kobe.
+Rest Easy, Kobe.

 #RIP #MAMBA #KOBE #GIGI